There is a common mistake that I hear from patients on a regular basis.

 Don’t get me wrong, overdentures are fantastic for the right situation.
 Nine times out of ten, the right situation is a person that has had dentures for years and needs extra hold and security with their dentures.
 They can be made to look great.

 Fixed bridges are cemented or screwed to the implants and cannot be removed by you.
-Unlike dentures that have pink acrylic and plastic teeth, fixed bridges are porcelain fused to metal.
+Unlike dentures that have pink acrylic and plastic teeth, fixed bridges are porcelain fused to metal or monolithic zirconia such as the Prettau dental implant bridge.

 You will not have anything touching the roof of your mouth going over your gums with a fixed bridge.
 The teeth “emerge” from the gums and are not plastic like dentures.